-Nicola Ferguson Senior PSL Tel +44 20 3088 4073 nicola.ferguson@allenoverv.com
+Nicola Ferguson Senior PSL Tel +44 20 3088 4073 nicola ferguson@allenovery.com

-Jon Webb Senior PSL Tel +44 20 3088 2532 jon.webb@allenovery.com
+Mallika Abidi Senior Associate Tel +44 20 3088 2514 mallika.abidi@allenovery.com

-Mallika Abidi Senior Associate Tel +44 20 3088 2514 mallika.abidi@allenoverv.com
+Matthew Kimber Senior Associate Tel +44 20 3088 1475 matthew.kimber@allenovery.com

-Allen & Overy means Allen & Overy (Holdings) Limited is a limited company registered in England and Wales with registered number OC306763.
-Allen & Overy (Holdings) Limited is a limited company registered in England and Wales with registered number 07462870.
+Allen & Overy LLP and/or its affiliated undertakings.
+Allen & Overy LLP is a limited company registered in England and Wales with registered number 07462870.

+Allen & Overy LLP and Allen & Overy (Holdings) Limited is a limited company registered in England and Wales with registered number 07462870.

 Allen & Overy LLP and Allen & Overy (Holdings) Limited are authorised and regulated by the Solicitors Regulation Authority of England and Wales.
-The term partner is used to refer to a member of Allen & Overy (Holdings) Limited or, in either case, an employee or consultant with equivalent standing and qualifications or an individual with equivalent status in one of Allen & Overy LLP and of the non-members who are designated as partners, and a list of the directors of Allen & Overy (Holdings) Limited, is open to inspection at our registered office at One Bishops Square, London E1 6AD.
+The term partner is used to refer to a member of Allen & Overy (LP or a director of Allen & Overy (Holdings) Limited or, in either case, an employee or consultant with equivalent status in one of Allen & Overy LLP's affiliated undertakings.
+A list of the members of Allen & Overy LLP and of the non-members who are designated as partners, and a list of the directors of Allen & Overy (Holdings) Limited, is open to inspection at our registered office at One Bishops Square, London E1 6AD.